txopen/simK/README.md

 `simK` allows to generate data with clinical and demographic information for a pool of simulated cadaveric donors and simulated wait listed candidates for kidney transplantation.

+Synthetic data can be used for preliminary analysis and the development of analysis code.

 Data generated with `simK` are particularly useful on [KARS](https://balima.shinyapps.io/kars/).